28 May 11m or 18m: What is The Current Guidance For Fire Regulations?

 Because this blog was originally written in 2020 following the changes to fire safety and building regulations, some information may be out of date.

 You can find more contemporary regulations for 2022 and beyond here.

 In the years following the tragedy at Grenfell, and more recently, the student accommodation fire in Bolton, there has been much speculation as to whether the government will lower the combustible material ban from 18 to 11 metres.

 Since April 2020, some light has been shed on this issue, which we will aim to cover in this week’s blog.

-Buildings Above Six Stories
+Regulations For Buildings Above Six Stories

 The new government fire safety regime for residential buildings will now cover all buildings above six storeys, and the height at which sprinklers are required and combustible materials are banned in new residential buildings will likely be slashed to 11m.

 This was brought about alongside a raft of other fire safety announcements, as part of the creation of a whole new system of fire safety regulation.
 Housing Secretary during 2019, Robert Jenrick, said the new regime will apply to all buildings of six storeys or more, even when they are below 18m in height.

 Therefore, the new regime sets to retain that threshold, but also include any other buildings of six storeys or more which are less than 18m tall.
 Interestingly, it has been said that the regime would “in due course, extend to include other premises, based on emerging risk evidence.”